devesh-verma/low-level-design/tick-tack-toe/README.md

 │    2    │ 1 │ null │  1   │
 └─────────┴───┴──────┴──────┘
 Checking winner
 Current player =>  Players { name: 'Devesh', symbol: 0 }
-Cell not empty { row: 2, column: 0, value: 1 }
-Move not successful, added player to the start of the queue Current player =>  Players { name: 'Devesh', symbol: 0 }
-Cell not empty { row: 0, column: 1, value: 1 }
-Move not successful, added player to the start of the queue Current player =>  Players { name: 'Devesh', symbol: 0 }
-Cell not empty { row: 2, column: 2, value: 1 }
-Move not successful, added player to the start of the queue Current player =>  Players { name: 'Devesh', symbol: 0 }
 Cell not empty { row: 1, column: 0, value: 0 }
 Move not successful, added player to the start of the queue